Windows 11 overview

 Deployment and servicing

 Install Windows 11: The same methods you use to install Windows 10 can also be used to install Windows 11.
-For example, you can deploy Windows to your devices using Windows Autopilot, Microsoft Deployment Toolkit (MDT), Configuration Manager, and more.
-Windows 11 will be delivered as an upgrade to eligible devices running Windows 10.
+For example, you can deploy Windows to your devices using Windows Autopilot, Configuration Manager, and other methods.
+Windows 11 is delivered as an upgrade to eligible devices running Windows 10.

 For more information on getting started, see Windows client deployment resources and documentation and Plan for Windows 11.